-If you’re not asking the right questions then your decision will most-likely be based solely on price.
+If you’re not asking the right questions then your decision will most likely be based solely on price.
 But remember, you’re not looking for the best price.
-You’re looking for the company you can trust to provide you with a quality job and give you the best value for your money.
+You’re looking for a company you can trust to provide you with a quality job and give you the best value for your money.

 To be certain you’re asking the right questions you can download a copy of our free guide on How To Choose a Painting Contractor for a great interview question checklist.

 Your final act of due diligence in choosing a painting contractor is to check their references.
 Any contractor worth their salt will have a complete list of references they will provide you with so you can check out their work for yourself.

 Now you can choose with confidence.